-Given that the system is in state $x$, the function $(H_{V} V)(x)$ represents the worst case expected value of the next state.
-For $\mcal{Q}$-functions, given further that action $u$ will be applied, the function $(H_{Q} Q)(x,u)$ represents the worst case expected value two times steps into the future given that the system evolves stochastically to state $f(x,u,\xi)$.
-It is readily shown that both the $H_{V}$ and $H_{Q}$ operators are monotone.
+Given that the system is in state $x$, the function $(H_{V} V)(x)$ represents the worst case expected value of $V$ at the next state.
+For \textQ-functions, given further that action $u$ will be applied, the function $(H_{Q} Q)(x,u)$ represents the worst case expected value two times steps into the future.
+It is readily shown that both $H_{V}$ and $H_{Q}$ are monotone operators.